RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.2.md

-If you tried to update via the Updater, and you got "**Could not find Diffusion.Updater.dll**", please update manually for now, this version should fix the issue for future updates.

-This latest release has a few important improvements and a couple of bugfixes, notably the inability to **select any text in the preview info**.

-A feature to allow **drag-moving** aside from drag-copying has been added to the thumbnail, please read the update below as it contains information on how your images will be handled.

-Thumbnail loading is now much faster, thanks to reduced binding in the thumbnail XAML.
-It finally makes paging much faster, almost no delay with 100 thumbnails per page.

-Thanks for all the bug submissions!

 # Diffusion Toolkit Release v1.2

 Diffusion Toolkit is an image metadata-indexer and viewer for AI-generated images.
 It scans your 50,000 image collection in seconds and lets you search them by prompt, seed, hash and more.